The Brexit Committee is Chaired by Councillor Paul Blake for the 2020-2021 year.

 - Promoting the retention of the “four freedoms” in any post Brexit scenario;

-- Monitoring of progress and announcements around Brexit;
+- Monitoring of progress and announcements post Brexit;

 - Seeking to influence and contribute to Northern Ireland and island of Ireland